KallMeKarmak/BalatroVista/README.md

 ADDITIONAL CREDITS

-Balatro95 - Used as Inspiration(please download their mod!!!)
+Balatro95 - Used some of their assets and used as Inspiration (please download their mod!!!)

 Nano - Helped coding things like the custom background!